smantzavinos/dotfiles/tasks.md

 # Nix
 ## General

-- fix any build warning (like nix-fmt)
+- [X] fix any build warning (like nix-fmt)
 ## NeoVim
 ### Neovim Coding

-- [ ] nerd dictation integration
+- nerd dictation integration
+  - keybindings are dictation-start=?? and dictations-stop??
+  - [ ] dication-stop not adding to clipboard

 - [ ] mcp systemd auto start with direnv
 - mcp servers
     - [ ] context7
     - [ ] consult7

+### Neovim Coding
 - [ ] vim sessions (https://github.com/jedrzejboczar/possession.nvim)
     - [ ] integrate with tmux resurrect
 - [ ] startup screen (alpha.nvim)
     - [ ] integrate with possession
 - [ ] neovim-project with neo-tree and barbar
 neovim-project will restore expanded/collapsed directories in neotree and tab order in barbar. barbar is a big improvement on tabs in neovim.

 - [ ] diffview shortcuts
     - [ ] Keyboard shortcut to show inline diff of current buffer